 That said, I would like to point out how funny time can be.
 For some couples, they’ll be working full-time, busy with friends on the weekends, and a year might seemingly fly by.
 They’ll have all the baby gear ready, just in case.
-For other couples, like my husband and I, our wait seemed very stressful and anxiety-ridden.
+For other couples, like my husband and I, our wait for a match seemed very stressful and anxiety ridden.
 We had the bare minimum in baby gear and baby boy arrived surprisingly quickly (around six months).
 It can be a blessing to have a longer wait to prepare; however, that’s only if you keep your head clear and stress down.
 Thank God our wait was shorter because I don’t know if I could have handled much more anxiety.

 Don’t get frustrated and do a vague, generic book and hope for the best.
 Forget any college paper or high school project that has come before- THIS is your most important project!
 You will likely pay Shutterfly or some other printing company around $50 for one book, but don’t be afraid to say, “Hey, let’s dig deeper, make some edits, and order and replace our book.
 Let’s send the agency a new one that we like better.”
 Edits are good.
 Details are good.